Using Graphs and Visual Data in Science

 - The two graphs actually represent completely different datasets.
 The top graph is a representation of change in annual mean global temperature normalized to a 30-year period, 1960-1990, whereas the bottom graph represents average temperatures in Europe compared to an average over the 20th-century.

 Both of these techniques tend to exaggerate the variability in the lower graph.
 However, the primary reason for the difference in the graphs is not actually shown in the graphs.
 The author of the article, Christopher Monckton, created the graph on the bottom using different calculations that did not take into account all of the variables that climate scientists used to create the top graph.
 In other words, the graphs simply do not show the same data.

 Visualizing spatial and three-dimensional data

 There are other kinds of visual data aside from graphs.
 You might think of a topographic map or a satellite image as a picture or a sketch of the surface of the earth, but both of these images are ways of visualizing spatial data.
-A topographic map shows data collected on elevation and the location of geographic features like lakes or mountain peaks (see Fig. 6).
-These data may have been collected in the field by surveyors or by looking at aerial photographs, but nonetheless, the map is not a picture of a region it is a visual representation of data.
-The topographic map in Figure 6 is actually accomplishing a second goal beyond simply visualizing data: it is taking three-dimensional data (variations in land elevation) and displaying it in two dimensions on a flat piece of paper.
+A topographic map shows data collected on elevation and the location of geographic features like lakes or mountain peaks (see Figure 6).
+These data may have been collected in the field by surveyors or by looking at aerial photographs, but nonetheless the map is not a picture of a region – it is a visual representation of data.
+The topographic map in Figure 6 is actually accomplishing a second goal beyond simply visualizing data: It is taking three-dimensional data (variations in land elevation) and displaying them in two dimensions on a flat piece of paper.